Osiris-Team/A/README.md

  - `public` makes the variable accessible from other files.
  - `final` makes the variable unchangeable after first value assignment.
  - `[<size>]` creates an array of the current type, of the specified size (integer type).
- - `!null` this variable is not allowed to be null.

 ### Scopes
 A scope is code within brackets `{}`.